 - 1. For a definition of the Person Responsible see the current General Regulations and EADCM Regulations.
-Veterinarians may be regarded as additional Persons Responsible if they are present at the Event or have made a relevant decision about the Horse. - 2.
+Veterinarians may be regarded as additional Persons Responsible if they are present at the Event or have made a relevant decision about the Horse.
+Further, Veterinarians are considered members of the Person Responsible Support Personnel under certain conditions as set forth in the EADCM Regulations - 2.
 The General Regulations place the responsibility for the selection of qualified Horses on the National Federations.
 This includes the fitness and capability of the Horses selected to participate in the competitions for which they are entered (art.
-116.3, GRs). - 3.
-The Person Responsible must be familiar with the General Regulations, Veterinary Regulations, EADCM Regulations and the Sport Rules for the relevant Discipline. - 4.
-In case of a team Event, the Persons Responsible together with the Chef d'Equipe, are responsible for the condition, fitness, management and declaration or withdrawal of all Horses under their care.
+116.3, GRs).

-- 5. If Persons Responsible are prevented by illness or other causes from caring for their Horses, they must notify immediately the secretary of the Organising Committee and the Veterinary Commission/Delegate. - 6.
+- 3. The Person Responsible must be familiar with the General Regulations, Veterinary Regulations, EADCM Regulations and the Sport Rules for the relevant Discipline. - 4.
+In case of a team Event, the Persons Responsible together with the Chef d'Equipe, are responsible for the condition, fitness, management and declaration or withdrawal of all Horses under their care. - 5.
+If Persons Responsible are prevented by illness or other causes from caring for their Horses, they must notify immediately the secretary of the Organising Committee and the Veterinary Commission/Delegate. - 6.
 Persons Responsible must ensure that a valid and correctly completed passport is available for each of their Horses according to the General Regulations and Veterinary Regulations, including their Annexes, and in particular that correct vaccination of their Horses has been performed according to current requirements of the FEI: